aws-observability/aws-o11y-recipes/CONTRIBUTING.md

 # Contributing Guidelines

+!!! warning
+    This site is being merged into the broader [Observability Best Practices](https://aws-observability.github.io/observability-best-practices/recipes/) content.
+Please head over there for the latest updates, plus prescriptive guidance on the use of AWS observability tools.

+!!! warning
+    This will will be kept as-is until January 2023, when it will be decommissioned.

+***

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.